 The research and teaching in catalysis, petrochemistry and related subjects is organised in the Catalysis Group, a joint effort between the research institute SINTEF and the Department of Chemical Engineering at NTNU.
 The research is focused on natural gas conversion, heterogeneous catalysis, hydrogen technology, biofuels, carbon nanofibres, photocatalysis and oil refining.

 Research and teaching in colloid and surface chemistry, polymer science and related subjects is organized in the Ugelstad Laboratory.
-Read more about research in the Ugelstad Laboratory.

 The Process Systems Engineering Group focus their research on process control, process modelling, systems biology og bioinformatics.